Leandro-Bertoluzzi/remote-cnc/README.md

 ### Manage database

-To see your database, you can either use the `adminer` container which renders an admin in `http://localhost:8080` when running the `docker-compose.yaml`; or connect to it with a client like [DBeaver](https://dbeaver.io/).
+To see your database, you can connect to it with a client like [DBeaver](https://dbeaver.io/).

 You can manage database migrations with the following Makefile targets (which wrap Alembic commands):